Publication date: 15 November 2022

 The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies.

-Note: If Privacy Safeguard 2 does not apply, APP 2 may continue to apply to other dealings with the individual’s personal information where the accredited person is an APP entity (see s 56EC(4) and (5)(aa) of the Competition and Consumer Act).
+Note: If Privacy Safeguard 2 does not apply, APP 2 may continue to apply to other dealings with the individual’s personal information where the accredited person is an APP entity (see Competition and Consumer Act, subsection 56EC(4) and paragraph 56EC(5)(aa)).
 Small business operators accredited under the CDR system are APP entities in relation to information is that is personal information but is not CDR data.
-See s 6E(1D) of the Privacy Act.
+See Privacy Act, subsection 6E(1D).

 An accredited person becomes an accredited data recipient for CDR data when: